Polish Centre

 The Polish Centre (Polskie Centrum, PC) was a political alliance in Poland.

 History

-The PC was an alliance of Narodowe Zjednoczenie Ludowe, the Catholic People's Party and Polski Związek Kresowy.
+The PC was an alliance of National People's Union, the Catholic People's Party and Polski Związek Kresowy.
 It received around 3% of the vote in the 1922 elections, winning six seats in the Sejm.
+The right-wing, under the Christian Union of National Unity, accused it of attempting to lure away their voters.